apache/felix/healthcheck/README.md

 # Felix Health Checks

 Based on simple `HealthCheck` OSGi services, the Felix Health Check Tools ("hc" in short form) are used to check the health of live Felix systems, based on inputs like  OSGi framework status, JMX MBean attribute values, or any context information retrieved via any API.

 Health checks are easily extensible either by configuring the supplied default `HealthCheck` services, or by implementing your own `HealthCheck` services to cater for project specific requirements.

-However for simple setups, the out of the box health checks are often sufficient.
+However for simple setups, the out of the box health checks (bundle general checks) are often sufficient.
 [Executing Health Checks](#executing-health-checks) is a good starting point to run existing checks and to get familiar with how health checks work.

 See also: